 Investment advisors are busy people, but they should never be so busy that they cannot return your calls or emails in a reasonable timeframe.
 If you feel your advisor has dodged your calls or emails, this could be a sign they are trying to hide something or avoid being completely transparent with you, and this should concern you.
 This is one of those situations that may not be black and white.
 But if something just doesn’t seem right, especially if some of the other warning signs are present, trust your gut and take some action.

-If any of the signs in any parts of this article sound familiar to you, or you would like to know more, I can help you.
+If any of the signs in any parts of this article sound familiar to you, or you would like to know more about ‘what are bad signs of a financial advisor?’, I can help you.
 I have dedicated my career to helping individuals who have experienced significant losses and been taken advantage of by their financial advisor.
 Since the laws and regulations that apply to financial advisors are complex, I always recommend consulting with an expert if you are unsure as to whether you are a victim of misconduct or fraud.
-If you would like to talk to me about losses you have incurred, or any other concerns you may have, please contact me at 1-855-463-9859 or email@example.com for a free consultation.
+If you would like to talk to me about losses you have incurred, or any other concerns you may have, please contact me at 1-855-463-9859 or [email protected] for a free consultation.
 You can also request a free case evaluation by sending us a message through our secure contact form.